David Scott (Department Head)

 B.M., University of Colorado; M.M., Arizona State University; D.M.A., University of Arizona.

-Assistant Professor and Director of Choral Activities
+Associate Professor and Director of Choral Activities

 B.M.E., Texas State University; M.M., Baylor University; D.M.A., Louisiana State University.